-Our Hospital has a Campus Security Service that operates 24 hours a day.
+Our hospital has a campus security service that operates 24 hours a day.
 Officers regularly patrol all buildings and hospital grounds.

-A Security Officer will investigate any security breach, reports of theft, a fire and duress alarm systems.
+A security officer will investigate any security breach, reports of theft, fire, or triggered duress alarms.

-Campus Security Services will contact the appropriate external support, such as the Police, where necessary.
+Campus Security Services will contact the appropriate external support, such as the police, where necessary.

-Please note that the Hospital does not accept any responsibility for the theft or damage of personal property.
+Please note that the hospital does not accept any responsibility for the theft or damage of personal property.